ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-07-invalid-class-0x80041010-while-trying-to-access-sqlserver-wmi-classes.md

 This command is very handy, as it will try different ways to connect to the host and we don't need to do anything extra.
 Also, it has a `-Credential` parameter so we can use it to connect to hosts in different domains (I have 10 different credentials, one per domain).

-<h2>Everything was running fine, for the first couple of hosts, until...</h2>
+## Everything was running fine, for the first couple of hosts, until...

 I got the following message when running on a specific host: